View All Class Specifications

 • Knowledge of the principles of civil law, governmental auditing, and record keeping procedures;

-• Skill in the application of quality customer service;
+• Ability to provide quality customer service;

 • Ability to make and apply decisions in accordance with laws, regulations, and procedures;